delawaremathguy/ShoppingList14/README.md

 I have found a way to make this happen in the redesign, and I think the result works quite well.

 Please be sure to read about some subtleties of this rewrite in the code.

+###  View Updating Issues

+I built this project in public initially as an experiment, to simply get a lot of practice with SwiftUI, and to look more deeply and perhaps offer some suggested code to the folks who keep running into what I call SwiftUI's **generic problem**:

+> An item appears in View A; it is edited in View B (perhaps appearing as a subview of Vew A, or as a detail view via a NavigationLink or a .sheet presentation); but its appearance in View A does not get updated properly in response to an edit.

+SwiftUI does a lot of the updating for you automatically, but the situation is more tricky when using Core Data because the model data consists of objects (classes), not structs.

+SwiftUI does provide `@FetchRequest` and `@ObservedObject` and `@EnvironmentObject` and `@StateObject` (and the Combine framework if you go deeper), but the updating problem is not completely solved just by sprinkling @ObservedObject property wrappers around in your code.
+It matters in SwiftUI whether you pass around structs or classes among SwiftUI Views, and exactly how you pass them.
+What I have learned is that *SwiftUI really wants you to use structs, but Core Data is all about objects*.

+Indeed, the biggest issue that I found in the early days of this app involved handling updates following a **deletion** of a Core Data object.
+My conclusion was (and remains) that @FetchRequest and SwiftUI don't always interact that well with respect to Core Data deletions.
+That is exactly what drove me to the architecture you will find looking back at the original ShoppingList project.

+However, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SiftUI interface.
+But it's cleaner!
+It accommodates the issues associated with joining these two technologies, insulating Views both from deletions (*I belive*) and reliance of something like @ObservedObject to insure proper updating (*I believe*).
+Please be sure to work your way through the code, where you will find several comments that discuss these accommodations.

 ## Future Work